top of page

 Do I have to explain why I’m not drinking?

-No. You don’t owe anyone an explanation.
+Hell no. You don’t owe anyone an explanation.
 A simple “I’m good tonight” is enough.

 What’s the best response when someone asks why I’m not drinking?